David Brooks (footballer): International career

 Brooks was eligible to play for his birth country, England and Wales – the latter through his mother, who hails from Llangollen.

 On 15 May 2017, he was called up to the Wales U20 squad for the 2017 Toulon Tournament.
 He later withdrew from the Wales setup, instead being called up to the England U20 squad for the same tournament.
 England won the tournament and Brooks was given the Best Player award, having scored in the Final.

 On 25 August 2017, he was then called up to the Wales U21 squad for the European Championship qualifiers against Switzerland and Portugal.
 Brooks made his debut for the side on 1 September 2017, in a 3–0 victory over Switzerland, scoring the second goal of the match.

 On 28 September 2017, he was called up to the Wales senior squad, for two World Cup qualifiers against Georgia and Ireland.
 Brooks made his senior debut for Wales, on 10 November 2017, coming on as a substitute in a 2–0 defeat against France.

 He scored his first goal for Wales; in a 2–1 away defeat to Croatia after coming on as a substitute.

 Brooks was selected in May 2021 by Wales' caretaker manager Rob Page to represent the nation at the delayed UEFA Euro 2020 tournament.

 Personal life

 On 13 October 2021, Brooks was confirmed to have been diagnosed with Stage 2 Hodgkin lymphoma.
 Brooks had withdrawn from the Wales squad the week before due to illness.
 After being sent for a medical examination by the Wales medical staff, the diagnosis was made.
 After an initial positive prognosis, he was to undergo treatment from the following week.

 On 3 May 2022, he announced on his social media that he had been given the all clear and was now cancer free.
+He played his next league match on 18 March 2023.